stevebachmeier/notes/IHME/Weekly retro.md

 [[Tasks]]

-## Dec 12
+## Dec 26
-- household survey design
+- Released new versions of framework repos
-- household survey
+- Fixed issues with vivarium_inputs isort
 -

 # Archived